Shopify/dashing/CONTRIBUTING.md

 <a name="issues"></a>
 ## Have an Issue?

 Dashing is no longer being actively maintained.
-There are no guarantees that your issue will be looked at.
-Your best bet is to:

 1. Check the [Troubleshooting Guide](https://github.com/Shopify/dashing/wiki#how-tos) in the wiki.
 2. Use the [GitHub Issue Search](https://help.github.com/articles/searching-issues/) to check if the issue has already been reported.